tsifrer/python-twitch-client/docs/index.rst

 Welcome to ``python-twitch-client``
 ===================================

-An easy-to-use Python library for accessing the Twitch API
+An easy to use Python library for accessing the Twitch API

 .. toctree::
    :maxdepth: 2